-Measures Goals To promote the increase of women serving in the military and security forces.
+Measures Goals 1.
+To promote the increase of women serving in the military and security forces.
 Developing campaigns targeting young people to strengthen women's participation in the military and security forces.
 2. To promote the increase of women's participation in international missions for the promotion and maintenance of peace and security, for humanitarian aid and for crisis management.
 Creating conditions to achieve a more equal participation of women and men in international missions for the promotion and maintenance of peace.

-ENGLISH Olliy 3.
-To regularly publish the vacant positions in international bodies, in order to encourage the appointment of more women to key positions, decision-making and other positions, in the international bodies that support the promotion of peace and security.
-Encouraging the appointment of women to positions in the international bodies that 4.
-To promote the appointment of women to EU, OSCE and CPLP election observation missions.
+3. To regularly publish the vacant positions in international bodies, in order to encourage the appointment of more women to key positions, decision-making and other positions, in the international bodies that support the promotion of peace and security.
+Encouraging the appointment of women to positions in the international bodies that support the promotion of peace and security.
+4. To promote the appointment of women to EU, OSCE and CPLP election observation missions.
 Increasing the number of women appointed to EU, OSCE and CPLP election observation missions.
-5. To promote the integration of issues regarding gender equality and all forms of violence against women, young women and girls into the deployed forces, including in conflict and post-conflict settings, and into international missions for the maintenance of peace and security. deployed forces.
-Ensuring the incorporation of a gender perspective into all the activities of the 6.
-To ensure access to psychological support for the staff and the respective families before, during and after their participation in peace and technical and military cooperation missions. participation in situations of armed conflict and
+5. To promote the integration of issues regarding gender equality and all forms of violence against women, young women and girls into the deployed forces, including in conflict and post-conflict settings, and into international missions for the maintenance of peace and security.
+Appointing a gender focal point within the deployed forces.
+Ensuring the incorporation of a gender perspective into all the activities of the international missions and providing appropriate support to field operations.
+6. To ensure access to psychological support for the staff and the respective families before, during and after their participation in peace and technical and military cooperation missions.
+Acknowledging the possible traumatic effects on family relationships caused by the participation in situations of armed conflict and preventing the possible occurrence of family violence cases.
+Reducing the cases of post-traumatic stress disorder and family violence.